The ultimate guide to contract management

 Contract managers tend to act as the main point of contact between a business and other parties, and they are responsible for keeping track of deadlines and deliverables.
 They will need to continuously monitor the execution of work, confirming that it complies with both internal procedures and industry standard.
 This can lead to some difficult discussions if a party is performing poorly or if they are breaching contractual terms.

-What is the Contract Management Process?
+What is the contract management process?

 The contract management process can vary between business sectors and the type of contract being used.
 However, we've included the key stages of contract management that can be applied to all businesses.